Architectural Review Committee Checklist

 Right to Minutes

-Members are entitled to copies of minutes, except executive board meeting minutes, within 30 days after the meeting upon request and payment of a reasonable cost.
+Members are entitled to copies of minutes, except executive session board meeting minutes, within 30 days after the meeting upon request and payment of a reasonable cost.
 [CC §4950; Corp.
 Code §§8330 et seq.]

 Right to Call Member Meetings

-Special membership meetings may be called by 5% or more of the members, but the date must be set and notice sent by the board, within 20 days after receipt of a meeting request, and the board must set the meeting date for 35 to 90 days after receipt.
+Special membership meetings may be called by 5% or more of the members, but the date must be set and notice sent by the board, within 20 days after receipt of a meeting request, and the board must set the meeting date for 35 to 150 days after receipt.
 [Corp.
 Code §§7510 & 7511]

 Right to Delinquency Details

-All owners are entitled to detailed information regarding the delinquency by certified mail before a lien is filed, and to a copy of the lien mailed as required by CC §2924b within 10 days after a lien is filed.
+All owners are entitled to detailed information regarding the delinquency by certified mail before a lien is filed, and to a copy of the lien mailed as required by CC §2924 within 10 days after a lien is filed.
 The association may not foreclose on a lien until the principal amount is at least $1,800 or a year old.
 The procedures prior to foreclosing are very detailed and complex.
 They require reference to the full statute.
-[CC §5650 et seq. & §5700et seq., especially. §5705] The association may use nonjudicial foreclose to enforce a lien representing a penalty assessed to repair common areas damaged by a member or the member’s tenants or guests, but not for other types of monetary penalties.
+[CC §5650 et seq. & §5700 et seq., especially. §5705] The association may use nonjudicial foreclose to enforce a lien representing a penalty assessed to repair common areas damaged by a member or the member’s tenants or guests, but not for other types of monetary penalties.
 All costs and attorney’s fees for preparing, filing and mailing the lien may not exceed $425.
 Specific provisions apply to owner requests for payment plans, time limits for releasing liens after payment, and other aspects of the assessment collection process.
 (NOTE: A lien is not a prerequisite for filing a lawsuit, nor does a lawsuit for money “enforce” a lien.)
 [CC §5650 et seq., §5700 et seq.& §2924b] If an association forecloses on a lien, there is a right of redemption for 90 days after the sale.
 [CCP §729.035.]
 If a lien is recorded in error, there can be significant economic costs and delays to an association to correct the error.
 [CC §5685(c)]

 Small Claims Actions

-Owners may sue an association for amounts up to $10,000, but associations may sue only for amounts up to $5,000.
+Owners may sue an association for amounts up to $12,500, but associations may sue only for amounts up to $6,250.
 [CCP §§116.220 & 116.221].
 Moreover, no person, including an association, may file more than two small claims actions in which the amount demanded exceeds $2,500, anywhere in the state of California in any calendar year.
 [CCP §116.231] Any small claims case to collect a debt must contain a detailed accounting of the original debt, all additional fees and charges, all credits and debits and an explanation of such fees, charges, debits, and credits.
-[CCP §116.222] The association may now appear in a small claims case through an agent, management company representative, or bookkeeper.
+[CCP §116.222] The association may appear in a small claims case through an agent, management company representative, or bookkeeper.
 [CCP §116.540] An authorization to appear, signed under penalty of perjury by the individual appearing on behalf of the association, must be submitted to the court prior to or at the time of the small claims hearing.
 [CCP §116.540(j)] Consult with legal counsel for assistance in preparing the necessary authorization.

 Right to Keep a Pet